2016fendouzhilu/Muse-CGH/README.md

  - At the top of Control Panel, there are two buttons.
 Click the 'Font Editor' button to bring up the font editor.
 You can create new Muse Characters or modify the existent ones as you wish.
 After saving your changes in the font editor, click the 'Reload Letters' button in the Control Panel to let Muse reload character map from disk.
 (Muse load its characters from a folder named 'letters' in its current directory)

  - As you can see, there're quite many parameters you can change.
-Help texts will show up if you hover your mouse cursor over them.
+Help texts will show up if you hover the mouse cursor over them.

 ##### With Muse's newly updated *Font Editor*, you can design your own fonts with ease.